Offshore wind power: Environmental concerns

 Evidence suggests from a study which was conducted surrounding noise offsets from offshore wind farms that the installation process can alter the physical and behavioural processes of animals such as porpoises and seals.
-The welfare of seabirds is at risk due to the potential for collisions with the turbines, as well as causing the birds to adjust their travel routes which can significantly impact their endurance as a migratory specie.
+The welfare of seabirds is at risk due to collisions with the turbines, as well as causing the birds to adjust their travel routes which can significantly impact their endurance as a migratory specie.
 Alongside this, the presence of offshore wind farms may cause seabirds to change their behaviour due to the visual and noise offsets.

 It has been noted that all forms of underwater noise from offshore developments have the capacity to reduce the survival rate of marine animals.
 Since 2015, there has been a surge in whale deaths across the East coast of the United States of America.
-However, because construction of wind farms off the coast of New Jersey has not begun as of August 2023, it is unlikely that these whale deaths are linked to offshore wind; rather, vessel strikes and fishing net entanglements are the more likely culprit of these deaths according to NOAA.
+However, because construction of wind farms off the coast of New Jersey has not begun as of August 2023, it is unlikely that these whale deaths are linked to offshore wind; rather, vessel strikes and fishing net entanglements are the more likely culprit of these deaths according to US National Ocean and Atmospheric Administration (NOAA).

 Research conducted in Spain found that the visual presence of offshore wind farms can decrease the demand for recreational tourism, yielding negative national and local economic consequences for coastal communities that are home to a developing offshore wind industry.
 However, others have regarded this link as overstated, with part of the public opinion claiming support for the physical visual presence of the turbines.
-This sub-issue represents how research surrounding offshore wind is still relatively novel as well as through the introduction of new claims remaining highly contested.
+This sub-issue represents how research surrounding offshore wind is still relatively new as well as through the introduction of new claims remaining highly contested.